pkstaz/rhoai-roadshow-v2/docs/0-initial-setup/4-deploy-foundation-models.md

 ## Models Required for Workshop

-For this workshop, you will deploy the following base models:
+For this workshop, you will deploy the following foundation models:

 1. **LLM Models** (for text generation, summarization, etc.):
    * Llama 3.2 3B (instruction-tuned)